 This recipe is similar to my classic meatball soup, but with a Mexican twist.
 We love any and all Mexican food, so it’s no surprise that my whole family loved this dish.
 It’s loaded with flavor and is so comforting and delicious.

 This recipe does take a little more work, but I promise it is worth it.
 The meatballs are SO flavorful and definitely make the soup.
 They remind me of porcupine meatballs with an extra kick.
-Serve this dish with a warm piece of Mexican cornbread for the ultimate comfort food.
+Serve with a warm piece of Mexican cornbread for the ultimate comfort food.

 What is Albondigas Soup?